Peoples’ Tribunal on Sri Lanka - Session III

-LTTE leader and EU Commissioner meet Nov 2003 in Killinochchi
+LTTE-leader and EU Commissioner meet November 2003 in Killinochchi

 US preparations for war?

-Sri Lankan PM and US President meet Nov 2003 at White House
+Sri Lankan Prime Minister and US President meet November 2003 in White House, Washington D.C.

 Was the EU's terror listing of the LTTE, at the instigation of the US, the political trigger for the genocidal war against the Eelam Tamils?